rlauer6/perl-Amazon-SQS-Client/README.md

 WHERE TO GO FROM HERE
 =====================

-You can try any of the examples in the `../Samples` directory referenced above.
+Try any of the examples in the `../Samples` directory referenced above.

 `QueueDaemon.pl`
 --------------

-This is a reference implementation...the idea is for you to look at it and modify it accordingly.
-It does not actually do anything.
+This is a reference implementation...the idea is for you to examine the code and modify it accordingly.
+It does not actually do anything useful.

 Author(s)